 Originally posted in April 2010.

 About the Conservationist

-Evan Girvetz is a senior scientist from The Nature Conservancy’s Global Climate Change Program.
+When this was originally posted, Evan Girvetz was a senior scientist for The Nature Conservancy’s Global Climate Change Program.